ahiser24/Game-Drop/README.md

 FFMPEG<br/>
 <br/>
 <p>###How To Use###
 <p>Run "Game Drop.exe" as an Administrator.
-This ensures that the PowerShell script can run properly.
+This ensures that the Discord Webhook can write back to the installation folder.
 <p>Input = Select the video you want to share.
 <p>Output = Where would you like the encoded video to be saved?
 <p>Select Encoder = Choose which graphics card you have or use CPU if you don't have one.